Marcus0928/SmartARNavigationApp/README.md

 - Android only — no iOS support
 - Requires active internet connection
 - No voice guidance in this version
-- No 2D map toggle in this version
 - AR performance may vary in tunnels or low-light conditions

 ---